siddharths067/ReactBasicCRUD/README.md

-# Simple Non-Persistent CRUD in React
+# Simple Non-Persistent CRUD in ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).